Nonprofit Center Board Service Fellowship

 Latrica A. Gillis believes a fully lived life starts with a journey of exploration and opportunities within a support system.
 Her working background is in workforce education and development.
 She spends her days leading as an Early Learning Specialist with Episcopal Children’s Services Inc. Her greatest impact happens when childcare center directors and teachers develop skills to influence the social-emotional wellbeing, and academic development in young children.
 Through community participation with Parents Who Lead and the Business Leadership Institute for Early Learning she advocates for systematic change for the early learning community.
 Fun times includes her 3 children; attending improv classes, learning something new, and daydreaming about her time in New York.

 Kiaira Nixon is a proud native of Jacksonville who has devoted her career to the advancement of state educational, urban development, and criminal justice policies.
 Her life in public service begin when she assisted her grandmother in neighborhood cleanups on the Eastside of Jacksonville.
 A graduate of Florida A&M University, Kiaira returned home with a goal to address issues that plague highly under-served communities across Jacksonville.
-She is currently pursuing a Master's in Public Policy at Jacksonville University.
+Kiaira was recently hired at the Office of the State Attorney for the Fourth Judicial Circuit and is currently pursuing a Master's in Public Policy at Jacksonville University.

 Ruth Pierre-Charles is a first-generation Haitian American graduate from Stetson University, where she earned her Bachelor’s degree in Political Science with minors in Communication, Sociology, and Media Studies.
 Ruth currently works as a Research & Program Associate for the Jessie Ball duPont Fund where she conducts research and program-related initiatives for the Fund.
 She is also an avid community leader who strives to provide others a helping hand.
 In her free time, Ruth loves volunteering, participating in educational seminars, and going on hikes.